astropy/pyvo/README.rst

 This implementation requires the following prerequisite packagss:

-  o  numpy (1.6.0 or later)
+* numpy (1.6.0 or later)
-  o  astropy (0.2 - later versions have a different vo interface)
+* astropy (0.2 - later versions have a different vo interface)

-Currently in this pre-release state, disttool support (or the like) is not yet supported.
-To use, one should set the PYTHONPATH variable to the location of the "python" directory containing the source code (i.e. below the directory containing this README).
-If the prerequisites were not installed in the standard python module areas, these must be included in the PYTHONPATH as well.
+These must be installed before install PyVO.

+As an Astropy affiliate, this package uses the Astropy build infrastructure.

+To install directly into the python installation, type as root user:

+   python setup.py install

+To install into a special directory called, say, $MYPYVO (which need not require root permission), first be sure that astropy and numpy are in your PYTHONPATH (if they are also installed in a non-standard place).
+Next, try:

+   python setup.py install --home=$MYPYVO

+To just try out PyVO in this directory, you can build it in "developer" mode via:

+   python setup.py build_ext --inplace

+In this mode, update your PYTHONPATH to include the directory containing this file.

+**********
 UNIT TESTS
+**********

+The PyVO unit tests have not yet been integrated into the py.test framework used by Astropy.
+(They currently use the standard unittest module.)
 Unit tests are contained in the tests subdirectory.
 To run a particular unit test script, type:

    python tests/path-to-script.py